ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-preparation.md

 43. Is there anything else you'd like me to know about you?
 44. What are your salary expectations?
 45. When would you be available to start?
+46. During your experience at Tyk, have you done any layoffs at Tyk to reduce costs at any time?

 ---